Do Atheists Pray?

 Once the options are outlined, it seems less surprising that atheists pray.
 But that brings up another question.
 How did I (and they, if my suggestions are actually what the study’s respondents mean by prayer) get the idea that prayer could take so many forms?

 I did not grow up thinking such thoughts.
-I and everyone I knew believed that prayer was directed to God (or Gods if they were what we Baptists called poor heathens).
+I and everyone I knew believed that prayer was directed to God (or Gods).
 Or Jesus, who is God.
 Or in the case of Catholics, Mary and the saints.

 Prayer was spoken—either aloud or silently.
 It consisted of praise, supplication, repentance, and thanks, except when delivered publicly.
 Then it might include quite a lot of telling God what he already knew and a goodly dose of preaching aimed at the listeners, held bowed and captive by the notion that God was in attendance.

 But prayer, like so much of American religious belief, has gone rogue.
 Now it can consist of all manner of things.
 Be directed toward all sorts of entities.
 Or none at all.